divya-chhoriya/Attendance-Management-System/README.md

 ## Tech used:
 HTML5, CSS3, Bootstrap, AngularJS, PHP & MYSQL
 ## STEPS:
+* Save the files in htdocs in xampp server
+* Run the xampp server
+* Open index.php with localhost link
+#### Pages:
-* Register your account
+* Registration page: Create new account by providing details.
-* Login into your Account
+* Login page: Login into your Account
-* Select your division (Division A or Division B)
+* Dashboard: Select your division (Division A or Division B)
-* Then you can view/add/remove students
+* Then you can view/add/remove students from the particular division
-* Take the attendance
+* Take the attendance for the particular division
-* View Attendance records
+* View Attendance records for the particular division
 ## Screenshots:
 ![image](https://user-images.githubusercontent.com/89564985/152682637-5ce9398b-99a6-433d-b981-530c4959ce72.png)<br>
 ![image](https://user-images.githubusercontent.com/89564985/152682647-0b773c60-f278-4551-acaa-c9e0b67f7668.png)<br>